 Upstate New York is full of fascinating history waiting to be uncovered.
-On a trip to Albany, visitors have the chance to explore unique museums on topics ranging from classic cars, to the Iroquois culture, to firefighting.
-Discover something new and explore one of the following museums while visiting Albany County!
+While on a trip to Albany, visitors have the chance to take a day trip and explore unique museums on topics ranging from classic cars, to the Iroquois culture, to firefighting.
+Discover something new and explore one of the following museums in Upstate New York!

 Learn about the rich, historic legacy of New York's Schoharie Valley at the Old Stone Fort Museum.
 The main museum is housed in a 1772 Dutch Reformed Church that was fortified during the Revolutionary War and attacked by British forces in 1780.
 Exhibits on display range from the world’s earliest fossil trees, a fire engine built before George Washington was born, and Schoharie’s first car, a 1903 Rambler!
 There are several other buildings on the museum complex to explore, including an early 1700s home, a 1780s Dutch barn, an 1830s law office, and an 1890s one-room schoolhouse.
 Open May - October.